patryknextdoor/MY_MATHS_LEARNING/README.md

-# MY_MATHS_LEARNING
-Mathematical Skills and Proficiency for Data Science
+# Mathematical Skills and Proficiency for Data Science

-This collection showcases my journey in acquiring mathematical skills and proficiency, primarily for Data Science, through independent learning from professional platforms.
+### This collection showcases my journey in acquiring mathematical skills and proficiency, primarily for Data Science, through independent learning from professional platforms.
 It includes:

-Linear Algebra
+- Linear Algebra
-Calculus
+- Calculus
-Probability and Statistics
+- Probability and Statistics
-Optimization Techniques
+- Optimization Techniques
-Machine Learning Algorithms
+- Machine Learning Algorithms